Tahini Sauce

 What is tahini sauce?

-Ingredients to make authentic tahini sauce.
+Ingredients to make authentic tahini sauce

-An easy tahini sauce requires just a few basic ingredients, which means they all should be excellent:
+This requires just a few basic ingredients, which means they all should be excellent:

 Tahini

 Lemon Juice.
 Fresh is best!
+Vary this with fresh lime juice.

 Salt